johnsnook/yii2-sbadmin/README.md

 ```
 and

-yii bootstrap should be changed to the bootstrap 4 version
+~~yii bootstrap should be changed to the bootstrap 4 version in your composer.json~~
+We'll use the bootstrap css & js included with sb-admin/vendor, but we need
+the bootstrap 3 version of yii/bootstrap widgets since the 2.1.0 navbar is behind
+the 2.0.8 version
 ```
-        "yiisoft/yii2-bootstrap": "~2.1.0",
+    "yiisoft/yii2-bootstrap": "~2.0.8",
 ```

 Usage